-Three components of the argument are less obviously present in current practitioner writing.
-The quantitative upper bound on the mechanical bear case at mid-single-digit to low-double-digit percent cumulative impact over a decade, under disciplined execution and continued demand growth, is not, as far as we can tell, articulated in published or practitioner sources.
-The comparative-cost argument against conventional trust machinery for this profile has not been developed in the estate-planning or asset-management literature.
-And the explicit mapping of Track 2's decision space, with its ordering of terminal states consistent with the record and its discussion of alternative preference sets, is to our knowledge not present in prior discussion.
-Whether any of these are reflected in current prices is a separate empirical question we do not undertake to settle.
+Three parts of the argument are less present in current practitioner writing.
+The quantitative upper bound on the mechanical bear case derived in Section 3.1 does not, as far as we can tell, appear in published or practitioner sources.
+The cost case against conventional trusts for this profile has not been made in the estate-planning or asset-management literature.
+And the explicit map of Track 2's outcomes, with its ordering and its list of alternative motivations, is, to our knowledge, new.
+Whether any of this is in current prices is a separate empirical question we do not settle.

 \hypertarget{implications}{